LiquidPeach/cse168-final-project/index.md

 *Notice the caustic below the sphere*

 Before fully implementing homogeneous volumetric scattering, we started with just implementing absorption to simulate the attenuation of light as the photons are absorbed while crossing through the volume.
-We used the Beer-Lambert law to make this possible.
+We used the Beer-Lambert law and forward ray marching to make this possible.
 This gave the following images of the dragon:

 <img src="images/dragonSmoke1.png" height="375">
 <img src="images/dragonSmoke6.png" height="375">

-Next, we added the scattering effects via ray marching.
-We had several issues with shadows and
+Next, we added the scattering effects via forward ray marching.
+We had several issues with shadows due to the direct lighting calculation for next event estimation.
+We could not find much information about how to properly handle participating media in the direct lighting calculations.
+We eventually came up with a brute force solution that skips transmitive geometry by continuing to shoot the promary ray in the same direction until it does not intersect with anything that is not a solid.

 <img src="images/cornellSmoke1.png" height="400">
 <img src="images/cornellSmokeSphere1.png" height="400">